u-boot/u-boot/doc/usage/environment.rst

 =====================

-U-Boot supports user configuration using Environment Variables which can be made persistent by saving to Flash memory.
+U-Boot supports user configuration using Environment Variables which can be made persistent by saving to persistent storage, for example flash memory.

-Environment Variables are set using "setenv", printed using "printenv", and saved to Flash using "saveenv".
-Using "setenv" without a value can be used to delete a variable from the environment.
-As long as you don't save the environment you are working with an in-memory copy.
+Environment Variables are set using "env set" (alias "setenv"), printed using "env print" (alias "printenv"), and saved to persistent storage using "env save" (alias "saveenv").
+Using "env set" without a value can be used to delete a variable from the environment.
+As long as you don't save the environment, you are working with an in-memory copy.
 In case the Flash area containing the environment is erased by accident, a default environment is provided.

-Some configuration options can be set using Environment Variables.
+Some configuration is controlled by Environment Variables, so that setting the variable can adjust the behaviour of U-Boot (e.g. autoboot delay, autoloading from tftp).

 Text-based Environment
 ----------------------